brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 SpecialK has 2 major performance benefits to Minecraft on Windows:

-- A fancy frame limiter that reduces stutter, eliminates tearing, and saves power.
+- A fancy frame limiter that reduces stutter, eliminates tearing, saves power, and saves CPU TDP to boost when needed.
 It even works in conjuction with VRR or Nvidia Reflex.

 - A OpenGL-to-DirectX11 wrapper called OpenGL-IK that eliminates Minecraft's windowed moded overhead, and enables other features (like HDR).